How to Make Lemony Apple Jam (Step by Step Guide With Pictures)

-The taste and aroma of homemade apple jam is so luxurious that it sometimes makes me feel like I'm being kissed on the tongue by the Apple Goddess.
+The taste and aroma of homemade apple jam are so luxurious that they sometimes makes me feel like I'm being kissed on the tongue by the Apple Goddess.
 The smell of apples being simmered on the stove is more comforting than any scented candles.
 Spread a spoonful of apple jam on a warm slice of toast, and you can savor bite after bite of simple joy.
 Use it to glaze mini apple tarts, and your party guests might ask for your secret recipe.
 Put it into a cutesy little jar, and you'll have a wonderful present to offer to a dear friend.

-- heavy-duty saucepan, not too deep or shallow
+- Heavy-duty saucepan, not too deep or shallow

-- wooden spoon or ladle with a long handle
+- Wooden spoon or ladle with a long handle

-- potato masher
+- Potato masher

-- mason jar - You should sanitize the jar by cleaning it in a dishwasher (possibly along with your other utensils) and leaving it on "heat drying" until the jam is ready.
+- Mason jar: You should sanitize the jar by cleaning it in a dishwasher (possibly along with your other utensils) and leaving it on "heat drying" until the jam is ready.
 If you don't have a dishwasher, sanitize the jar by putting it in boiling water for about 10 minutes right before putting the jam in it.
 As for the lid, put it in a bowl of hot water instead of boiling water, because the boiling temperature might ruin the seal.

-- jar lifter (if you put the jar in boiling water)
+- Jar lifter (if you put the jar in boiling water)

-- long tongs for lifting the hot lid
+- Long tongs for lifting the hot lid

 - 3 unpeeled tart green apples (cored and cut into small pieces)